emer/eve/examples/virtroom/README.md

-# Virtual Room Demo for epe
+# Virtual Room Demo for EVE

-This demo shows how to construct and visualize an Emergent Physics Engine model of a simple virtual room environment.
+This demo shows how to construct and visualize an Emergent Virtual Engine model of a simple virtual room environment, with a virtual robot ("emer") having a first-person view of the world.